-Students are asked to order five 4-digit numbers, in the context of people attending a football match (part a) and to calculate the decrease between two of the numbers selected from the chart (part b).
+Students are shown five four-digit numbers, in the context of people attending a football match.
+Students are asked to order the numbers from lowest to highest (part a) and to calculate the decrease in attendance between two of the seasons from the table (part b).

-Working in a context makes the question more relevant to the real world, and motivates careful reading of the question.
+Working in a context makes the question more relevant to the real world and motivates careful reading of the question.
 Using real data, such as that relating to a local football team, makes practice of this sort of number work more interesting in the classroom.